Missouri University of Science and Technology: Changes in hierarchy and name

 Until 1964, the school was considered an offsite department of MU's School of Agriculture and Mechanical Arts, reporting to the main campus in Columbia (although it began fielding sports teams in 1935 in the Mid-America Intercollegiate Athletics Association).
 As such, its presiding officer was originally called a director (1871–1941), then a dean (1941–1964).
 In 1963 the University of Missouri System was created with the additions of standalone campuses in Kansas City and St. Louis.
 A year later, MSM was upgraded to an autonomous standalone campus as the University of Missouri at Rolla and its presiding officer, like that of its sister schools, was granted the title of chancellor.
 The curriculum was expanded to include most of the science and engineering disciplines, as well as social sciences and liberal arts such as psychology and history.
 In 1968, the campus name was slightly altered to the University of Missouri–Rolla, thus conforming to the naming scheme of the other three campuses.
 Business and management programs were gradually added in the following years.
 On January 1, 2008, UMR became known as Missouri University of Science and Technology or Missouri S&T for short.

 In making the case for changing the name, then Chancellor John F. Carney III noted that Rolla in 2007 was "one of the few technological research universities in the nation.
 A technological research university (polytechnic university or institute of technology) may be defined as one in which a majority of students are enrolled in engineering, the sciences, business or mathematics; the graduate and research programs in those fields are robust; and exceptional academic programs in the liberal arts, humanities and social sciences complement and provide context to the technological strengths of the institution."

 He noted that more than 70 percent of its enrollment was in engineering and more than 90 percent was in engineering, business, science and math—significantly higher than engineering schools such as the Massachusetts Institute of Technology, Georgia Institute of Technology, and Rensselaer Polytechnic Institute.
 He noted "The university's name, however, does not reflect the distinctive nature of the campus.
 Often, UMR is viewed as a 'satellite' or 'branch' campus due to its name or as a 'feeder' campus for the University of Missouri-Columbia (commonly referred to as the University of Missouri).
 This branch-campus designation hinders many of our efforts to achieve national recognition and a strong reputation as a technological research university."

 He noted, "Of the 1.1 million seniors in the nation who took the ACT in 2006, only 551 non-Missouri seniors – or .05 percent – sent their scores to UMR."
 He also noted that the school's acronym of UMR got it confused with the University of Minnesota Rochester.

-Among the other names that were considered were Missouri University of Science and Engineering, Missouri Technological University, and Missouri Science and Engineering University.
+Among the other names considered were: Missouri University of Science and Engineering, Missouri Technological University, and Missouri Science and Engineering University.